-The beauty of SSDs, is that now there are high-performance SSD memory controllers available, basically anyone with the manufacturing facilities and access to high-speed NAND flash memory can build a great SSD.
-Addlink has proved that by pairing the widely available Phison controller with Toshiba's 3D TLC memory and creating the impressive S70 drive.
+The beauty of SSDs is that now there are high-performance SSD memory controllers available; anyone with the manufacturing facilities and access to high-speed NAND flash memory can build a great SSD.
+Addlink has proved that by pairing the widely available Phison E12 controller with Toshiba's 3D TLC memory and creating the impressive S70 drive.

-Western Digital has been a stalwart in the platter HDD world for many long years now, and its foray into the SSD market has shown an inherent competency in providing sensible, consumer-friendly storage.
+Western Digital has been a stalwart in the platter HDD world for many long years now.
+Its foray into the SSD market has shown an inherent competency in providing sensible, consumer-friendly storage.
+The new SN850 shows just how far that competency has extended into the latest generation of PCIe interface.
 Though it's not without its faults, this M.2 form factor NVMe drive is a speed demon, made faster by a Gaming Mode you can toggle on or off in the company's integrated SSD Dashboard software.

 Of course, kicking it into overdrive also means cranking up the heat, which, according to Western Digital, necessitates the use of a thermal heatsink.
 Sold separately, the heatsink model comes at something of a premium, but the company claims its "passive cooling features" aid with ushering in "optimal levels of performance."

 In regular use, it's practically as fast as the 970 Evo Plus.
-For the most intense workloads, Samsung wins out, but gamers aren't likely to fall into that category of user.
-There are also several other drives using the same SM2262EN controller, which often means similar performance (e.g., the Mushkin Pilot-E).
+For the most intense workloads, Samsung wins out, but gamers aren't likely to fall into that user category.
+Several other drives use the same SM2262EN controller, which often means similar performance (e.g., the Mushkin Pilot-E).